DavAug/chi/docs/source/getting_started/fitting_models_to_data.rst

 At the start of an MCMC run, there is no "last sampled" parameter value, and we have to manually provide a starting point to the MCMC algorithm.
+The :class:`chi.SamplingController`
-To reduce the number of manual steps in Chi, the :class:`chi.SamplingController` automatically samples starting points from the prior distribution.
+automatically samples these starting points from the prior distribution, to reduce the number of manual steps during the inference in Chi.
 This means that the above runs of the MCMC algorithm start from three different positions in parameter space.
 These starting points have little to do with the posterior distribution, and are potentially far away from the area of